IBRAHIMawdall/MediConnect-Academy/README.md

-# MediConnect Academy
+# Med TechAI Academy

-Welcome to **MediConnect Academy**, an AI-enhanced e-learning platform designed for healthcare professionals.
+Welcome to **Med TechAI Academy**, an AI-enhanced e-learning platform designed for healthcare professionals.
 This Next.js application provides a modern, interactive, and personalized learning experience, leveraging generative AI to deliver intelligent features that support medical education.

 ---

 ## ✨ Key Features

-MediConnect Academy is more than just a course catalog.
+Med TechAI Academy is more than just a course catalog.
 It's an intelligent learning partner with several AI-driven features:

 - **Course Catalog**: Browse a rich and diverse catalog of medical courses, filterable by category and subcategory.
 - **Personalized Learning Paths**: Receive AI-driven course recommendations based on your professional role and learning history.